Recipients of the 2019 Medals and Prizes

 Medals, Awards and Prizes

-The Linnean Medal awarded to a biologist for service to science.
+The Linnean Medal awarded to a scientist for service to the natural sciences.

-The Bicentenary Medal awarded to a biologist under the age of 40 years in recognition of excellent work.
+The Bicentenary Medal awarded to a scientist under the age of 40 years in recognition of excellent research in the natural sciences.

-The Darwin-Wallace Medal awarded to persons who have made major advances in evolutionary biology.
+The Darwin-Wallace Medal awarded to a person or group who have made major advances in evolutionary science.

-The John C Marsden Medal £1000 awarded for the best doctoral thesis in biology.
+The John C. Marsden Medal £1,000 and a medal awarded for the best doctoral thesis in biology.

-The Linnean Gold Medal awarded in special circumstances for services to the Society.
+The Linnean Gold Medal awarded in special circumstances for exceptional service to the Society (last awarded in 2007).

 The Linnean Tercentenary Medal presented in 2007 on the occasion of the Tercentenary of the birth of Carl Linnaeus.